pragma-org/simulation-testing/blog/src/03-simulation-testing-echo-example.md

 A lot of Jepsen's slowness is due to the JVM booting up, and `--time-limit` and `--rate` can probably be tweaked to produce more requests faster.

+[^1]: Could be a blessing but more likely it's a curse.